OUR SUSTAINABLE MANUFACTURING COMMITMENT

 Saint-Gobain and SageGlass consider the environmental impact of our businesses at every stage, from product design through manufacturing to the point of sale and product disposal at the end of life.
 We actively participate in sustainable architecture certification programs to ensure we’re meeting the latest environmental standards.

 SageGlass offers a third-party verified Environmental Product Declaration (EPD) label that provide architects, owners and other specifiers with transparency documentation on the life-cycle environmental and impact of our products.
-The EPD label further supports Saint-Gobain’s world leadership in material transparency and make it easier for architects and owners to achieve green certifications sure as LEED®, BREEAM, WELL, LBC and Estidama.
+The EPD label further supports Saint-Gobain’s world leadership in material transparency and make it easier for architects and owners to achieve green certifications such as LEED®, BREEAM, WELL, LBC and Estidama.

 The EPD also helps SageGlass evaluate its own environmental impact.
 Along with Saint-Gobain, we use Lifecycle Assessments (LCAs) as a critical part of our eco-innovation process to identify impact-reduction opportunities at every stage of the lifecycle and quantify those reductions for improved and second-generation products.